script3/soroban-governor/docs/architecture.md

 #### **Proposal Types**

 The proposal action defines the proposal type.
-A proposal can be one of 4 types: `Calldata`, `Upgrade`, `Settings`, and `Snapshot`.
+A proposal can be one of 5 types: `Calldata`, `Upgrade`, `Settings`, `Council` and `Snapshot`.

 * Calldata
     * A calldata proposal defines a contract call and the required authentication to be made by the Governor contract.
 If the proposal is successful, the Governor will invoke the contract and function defined by the calldata during execution.
 * Upgrade
-    * An upgrade proposal defined a new WASM hash for the Governor to be upgraded too.
+    * An upgrade proposal defines a new WASM hash for the Governor to be upgraded too.
 This type of proposal can only be created by the `Security Council`.
 If the proposal is successful, the Governor will upgrade its WASM implementation to the new WASM during execution.
 * Settings
     * A settings proposal defines a new set of [parameters](#parameters) for the Governor.
 If the proposal is successful, the Governor will use the new parameters.
+* Council
+    * A council proposal defines a new Address to become the Security Council.
+This type of proposal cannot be cancelled by the `Security Council`.
 * Snapshot
     * A snapshot proposal does not contain any action, and only contains a title and description.
 These proposals also do not need to wait for the `Vote Delay`, and there vote period starts immediately.
 The proposal result does not matter, as the proposal cannot be executed.